-- When a check is written for change to be used for pageants, carnivals, athletic events, etc. it should be charged to the appropriate fund as an ordinary check would be done.
-Checks are to be written to cash. - After the event, when the change is re-deposited, the change amount should be listed separately from the proceeds of the event. - The proceeds from the event should be receipted in School Funds Online.
+- When a check is written for change to be used for pageants, carnivals, dances, etc. it should be charged to the appropriate fund as an ordinary check would be done.
+Gate change for athletic events should be charged to the Gate Change account.
+Checks are to be written to cash. - After the event, when the change is re-deposited, the change amount should be listed separately from the proceeds of the event and should be deposited to the same account that the check was written from. - The proceeds from the event should be receipted in School Funds Online.
 The regular Deposit Summary Report for the day would reflect the event's proceeds along with any other receipts collected that day for other funds.